 The Bottom Line

-Judging by its ingredients alone, Addiction looks to be an above-average canned dog food.
+Judging by its ingredients alone, Addiction canned dog food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 39% and a mean fat level of 21%.
 Together, these figures suggest a carbohydrate content of 32% for the overall product line.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical wet dog food.